-- an ordered execution of ethical, economical, efficient and effective operations; - accountability obligations are fulfilled; - availability and reliability of financial and non-financial information; - compliance with applicable laws, regulations and administrative provisions; - resources are protected against losses, misuses and damages.
+- an ordered execution of ethical, economical, efficient, and effective operations. - accountability obligations are fulfilled. - availability and reliability of financial and non-financial information. - compliance with applicable laws, regulations, and administrative provisions. - resources are protected against losses, misuses, and damages.

-In order to achieve the aforementioned objectives, the Internal Control framework of the Company is structured around five complementary components.
+To achieve the objectives, the Internal Control framework of the Company is structured around five complementary components.

-Compo onent Contents 1) Control environment Company's opera Board of Director A strong "risk and control" culture is embedded within the Company's operations through the continuous oversight of the Board of Directors and the communication to all internal stakeholders of all governance and risk principles through the present manual.
-2) Risk assessment Procedures and policies are detailed and formalized in order to disclose the way of identifying, managing, controlling, mitigating and reporting issues relating to each risk category.
-3) Reporting channels Clear and structured reporting processes are in place enabling the Board of Directors to have access to relevant, complete, reliable, correct and timely communication related to internal as well as external events.
+Component Contents 1) Control environment A strong "risk and control" culture is embedded within the Company's operations through the continuous oversight of the Board of Directors and the communication to all internal stakeholders of all governance and risk principles through the present policies.

-4) Monitoring process The appropriate escalation of significant issues to the Board of Directors, the ongoing involvement of all internal stakeholders as well as the Internal Audit process enables the Company to continuously monitor and adapt when necessary its Internal Control System.
-5) Control activities The Company developed a comprehensive set of preventive, detective or corrective control actions embedded in its daily operations, as formalized hereafter.
+Component Contents 2) Risk assessment Procedures and policies are detailed and formalized to disclose the way of identifying, managing, controlling, mitigating, and reporting issues relating to each risk category.
+3) Reporting channels Clear and structured reporting processes are in place enabling the Board of Directors to have access to relevant, complete, reliable, correct, and timely communication related to internal as well as external events.
+4) Monitoring process The appropriate escalation of significant issues to the Board of Directors, the ongoing involvement of all internal stakeholders as well as the Internal Audit process enables the Company to continuously monitor and adapt when necessary, its Internal Control System.
+5) Control activities The Company developed a comprehensive set of preventive, detective or corrective control actions embedded in its daily operations.